ktechhydle/mprun_repo/README.md

 - Export multiple file types:
 	> Export the canvas as a PNG, JPEG, SVG, or even a PDF file ***(beta)***.
 - Pen and fill customization:
-	> Customize pen styles, caps, and more, also included is the ability to change fill colors in the `Appearance` panel.
+	> Customize pen styles, caps, and more, also included is the ability to change fill colors.
 - Font editing:
 	> Edit font families, colors, and more in the `Characters` panel.
 > [!TIP]